U.S. jury finds ex-Capital One analyst liable in insider trading case

 The data gave Huang, who earned nearly $1.5 million from the trades, a “significant advantage” over the investing public, SEC lawyers said.

-The verdict marked a victory for the SEC, which has suffered a number of trial losses in insider trading cases during recent years, most notably the 2013 verdict clearing billionaire Mark Cuban.
+The verdict marked a victory for the SEC, which has recently suffered a series of trial losses in insider trading cases, most notably the 2013 verdict clearing billionaire Mark Cuban.

-The SEC won 23 of 25 trials involving various securities violations during its 2015 fiscal year.
-In September, however, a former Wells Fargo & Co trader was cleared of insider trading charges.

 Huang did not deny using Capital One’s non-public information, which the company’s policies forbid.
 The case hinged on whether the sales data was “material,” or gave Huang a significant edge compared to the scope of other information available to the investing public.

-The sales information met that definition because, in part, Huang used it to make “calculations that allowed him to project and predict” broader company sales patterns, said SEC lawyer David Axelrod in closing arguments on Wednesday.
+The sales information met that definition because, in part, Huang used it to make “calculations that allowed him to project and predict” broader sales patterns for the companies, said SEC lawyer David Axelrod in closing arguments on Wednesday.

 “Obviously, we are disappointed in the verdict,” said Gregory Morvillo, Huang’s New York-based lawyer.
 “We have a fundamental disagreement with the SEC as to materiality, not just as applicable to the facts in this case, but as a matter of law,” Morvillo said in an email to Reuters.